AmritRaj23/data-journey-v2/README.md

 # Welcome to Cloud Native Data Journey with Google Cloud!

-In this repository you will fins seried of demos and labs how to build end-to-end data pipeline, from collection, over transformation and up to activation of the data.
+In this repository you will find series of demos and labs how to build end-to-end data pipeline, from collection, over transformation and up to activation of the data.

 We will be using raw event data from a real mobile gaming app called Flood It, that originates from Google Analytics for Firebase.